 - 1. Monthly payroll approval by Payroll Team for reasonableness and data accuracy prior to processing.
 Monthly - 2.
 Reconciliation by Payroll Team of total payments to the payroll journal after payroll processing.
-Monthly - Quarterly approval by the cost center responsible that the employee being charged to their department are correct.
+Monthly - 3.
+Approval by the cost center responsible that the employee being charged to their department are correct.
 Quarterly

-- Approval prior to processing payroll: - Balancing routine control: For manual and mass uploading imports, the payroll manager should perform data accuracy controls (e.g. verify that the input of total hours worked received from the manager matches with the total hours worked indicated in the payroll system; verify that the total amount of bonus received from Human Resources matches with the total amount in the payroll system).
-In case of Payroll system integration with any other system, interface should ensure data approval from the source. - When bonus or any other payout is processed (with or without payroll), secondary approval should be performed to ensure accuracy of payout, both at individual and total amount to be paid.
+- · Approval prior to processing payroll (Step 1): - Balancing routine control: For manual and mass uploading imports, the payroll manager should perform data accuracy controls (e.g. verify that the input of total hours worked received from the manager matches with the total hours worked indicated in the payroll system; verify that the total amount of bonus received from Human Resources matches with the total amount in the payroll system).
+In case of Payroll system integration with any other system, interface should ensure data approval from the source. - When bonus or any other payout is processed (with or without payroll). secondary approval should be performed to ensure accuracy of payout, both at individual and total amount to be paid. - Analytical review comparing one month to another justifying variance (if any) is performed before bank transfer (analytical review covers payroll

-- Analytical review comparing one month to another justifying variance (if any) is performed before bank transfer (analytical review covers payroll exception reports to identify unusual amounts e.g. negative value check, zero value check, significant increase between two months) - Reconciliation after processing payroll (Step 2): For each payroll, the total payment issued (treasury account) is reconciled with the payroll journal in order to check that amount paid to employees matches with the amount calculated by payroll department - At least quarterly, cost centre responsible must validate that the employee cost being charged to their department are correct.
-(Step 3)
+- exception reports to identify unusual amounts e.g. negative value check, zero value check, significant increase between two months) - Reconciliation after processing payroll: For each payroll, the total payment issued (treasury account) is reconciled with the payroll journal in order to check that amount paid to employees matches with the amount calculated by payroll department.(Step 2) - · At least every six months (e.g. during Salary & Bonus review and Budget, MTP or Forecast cycles), or more frequently if risk is identified as high, cost center responsible must validate that the own employee cost being charged to their department is correct (total employee cost).
+High risk countries are identified by the Regional HR Director in coordination with the Regional Internal Control responsible.
+Any discrepancies found should be resolved within 30 days.(Step 3)